 True Colours CIC

 True Colours supports people with autism, learning disabilities, and mental health.
-Working closely with families and other professionals supporting people with individual programmes of need, this can include:
+Working closely with families and other professionals to help create individual outcome focused programmes of need, this can include:

 - Development of communication skills in partnership with speech and language therapists, behaviour management plans, and social inclusion plans